 As of August 31, 2016 and February 29, 2016, there were no outstanding borrowings under the Credit Facility and the Company was in compliance with all of the limitations and requirements of the Credit Facility.
 Financing costs of \$2.7 million related to the Credit Facility have been capitalized and are being amortized over the term of the facility.
 For the three months ended August 31, 2016 and August 31, 2015, we recorded \$0.1 million and \$0.2 million of interest expense, respectively.
 For the six months ended August 31, 2016 and August 31, 2015, we recorded \$0.2 million and \$0.4 million of interest expense, respectively.
-For the three months ended August 31, 2016 and August 31, 2015, we recorded \$0.02 million and \$0.02 million of amortization of deferred financing costs related to the Credit Facility and Revolving Facility, respectively.
-For the six months ended August 31, 2016 and August 31, 2015, we recorded \$0.04 million and \$0.04 million of amortization of deferred financing costs related to the Credit Facility and Revolving Facility, respectively.
+For the three months ended August 31, 2015, we recorded \$0.02 million and \$0.4 million of deferred financing costs related to the Credit Facility and Revolving Facility, respectively.
+For the six months ended August 31, 2015, we recorded \$0.02 million and \$0.04 million of amortization of deferred financing costs related to the Credit Facility and Revolving Facility, respectively.
+For the six months ended August 31, 2016, there were no outstanding borrowings under the Credit Facility and Revolving Facility, respectively.
 During the three and six months ended August 31, 2016, there were no outstanding borrowings under the Credit Facility.
-The interest rates during the three and six months ended August 31, 2015 on the outstanding borrowings under the Credit Facility were 6.00%.
+The interest rates during the three and six months ended August 31, 2015, on the outstanding borrowings under the Credit Facility were 6.00%.
 During the three and six months ended August 31, 2015, the average dollar amount of outstanding borrowings under the Credit Facility was \$6.8 million and \$8.2 million, respectively.